adline-st/555-rtc-ios-sdk/README.md

 ### onError

-This callback gets invoked when we receives error from ongoing PSTN call.
+This callback gets invoked when we receive an error from an ongoing PSTN call.

 ```swift
     func onError(error errorInfo: Error,id callId:String) {